Billboard Latin Music Awards 2017: See All the Red Carpet Arrivals

 The 2017 Billboard Latin Music Awards are finally here and your favorite singers and musicians are coming together to celebrate the biggest hits of the past year.

-Held at University of Miami's Watsco Center, the live television event will feature a special performance from Jennifer Lopez who is set to perform the first single from her upcoming Spanish-language album.
+Held at University of Miami's Watsco Center, the live television event will feature a special performance from Jennifer Lopez who is set to perform a new song from her upcoming Spanish-language album.

 Luis Fonsi and Daddy Yankee will also get the crowd on its feet as they perform the record-breaking single "Despacito."